This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is portal hypertension diagnosed?

 Your healthcare provider will ask about your signs and symptoms and history of liver problems.
-He may also ask if you have had an injury to your abdomen or blood clotting problems.
-Tell him if you have used birth control pills or vitamin A recently.
+He or she may also ask if you have had an injury to your abdomen or blood clotting problems.
+Tell him or her if you have used birth control pills or taken vitamin A recently.
 You may also need any of the following:

 - Blood tests may be used to show how well your liver is working, or if you have problems with blood clotting.

-- An ultrasound, CT, or MRI scan may be used to show blood flow problems in your liver and to measure blood pressure in your liver.
-You may be given contrast dye to help your liver and portal vein show up better in the pictures.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- An ultrasound, CT, or MRI scan may be used to show blood flow problems in your liver.
+The tests may also be used to measure blood pressure in your liver.
+You may be given contrast liquid to help your liver and portal vein show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 How is portal hypertension treated?